thechamppc/A-Student-Enrollment-Form-Using-JsonPowerDB/README.md

 ![Rest](Screenshots/Reset.PNG?text=Form+Reset+Here)

 ## Benifits of Using JPDB
-*It is realtime and simple to use.
+*It is realtime and simple to use.\
-*Easy to maintain the reconds.
+*Easy to maintain the reconds.\
-*Serverless support - fast development - cuts time to market.
+*Serverless support - fast development - cuts time to market.\
-*Build using world's fastest indexing engine PowerIndex which gives unlimited data capacity, supporting unlimited indexes, realtime data processing which makes it fast and secure.
+*Build using world's fastest indexing engine PowerIndex which gives unlimited data capacity, supporting unlimited indexes, realtime data processing which makes it fast and secure.\
-*Give developer friendly Webservices API which reduce the developement cost.
+*Give developer friendly Webservices API which reduce the developement cost.\
-*Multiple Security Layers.
+*Multiple Security Layers.\
-*Schema free - easy to maintain
+*Schema free - easy to maintain \
-*A single instance - Million Indexes
+*A single instance - Million Indexes \
-*Inbuilt support for querying multiple databases.
+*Inbuilt support for querying multiple databases. \
-*It is light weight.
+*It is light weight. \
-*It is a serverless database so that you don't have to choose an instance size at all.
+*It is a serverless database so that you don't have to choose an instance size at all. \

 ## Release History
 ### Version 0.0 /26/15/2022
 a. created a form to save student data in school database using bootstrap  \
-b. connecetd tokken using javascript and AJAX.\
+b. connecetd token using javascript and AJAX.\
 c. used predefined functions of jpdb common.js.